rutherford-nj/www.rutherfordboronj.com/departments/police/parking.md

 **RESIDENTIAL PARKING PERMIT EXTENSION INFORMATION**

-All current residential parking permits that expire at year’s end 2020 will be extended through 12-31-21.
+All current residential parking permits that expire at year’s end 2020 and 2021 will be extended through 12-31-22.

 No new tags or alterations will be needed for valid permits issued. * Newly issued license plates and transfer of license plates require a new application.